-Ethos is the property that determines our moral conduct.

 97. The principle that we adhere to guide us in morality is simple and invariant in its affirmation.

-98. Our affinity with this affiliation of ethos is not inconceivable to this philosophy.
+98. Our affinity with this affiliation of ethos is not inconceivable to the elements of this philosophy.

-99. Every argument commenced must have a logical surmisal that is conclusive.
+99. Every argument commenced must have a logical surmisal that is conclusive in its basis and argument.

-100. Therefore, that is the reason that duty requires the criterion of judgement.
+100. Therefore, that is the principle reason that duty requires the criterion of justice.

-6. Religious is implemented in the concept of salvation to refer to the cogent adjudication of God in the determination of the Heaven or Hell, for each and all human beings.
+7. Advocates of divine authority and theory argue that justice, and indeed the whole of morality, is the authoritative command of God.
+Therefore religious justice is implemented in the concept of punishment to refer to the cogent condemnation of God, within the determination of the Heaven or Hell, for each and all human beings.

-7. God's thorough assessment of a person's worth: a determination of "good" conveys a great value, whilst "evil" conveys the opposite, a worthless significance.
+7. God's thorough assessment of a person's worth: a determination of "good" conveys a great value, whilst "evil" conveys the opposite, a worthless significance that is contradictory to good.

 11. We must be mindful of the state of mind in which someone acts against their better judgement, through the weakness of will that is called acrasia.